 *Based on information obtained from studies conducted at Lincoln University in 2007

 ^Based on information obtained from a Planet Ark study prepared in 2015 and updated in 2017

 In the factory environment we minimise waste through thoughtful assessment of our materials to optimise use throughout the production line.
 For example, if part of a timber plank is not suitable for one purpose it can be processed for finger-jointed or glue laminated products.
 We also minimise waste by treating only finished timber products.
 This means that shavings and unused off-cuts are untreated and can be repurposed.
 For example, wood shavings are turned into wood pellets for pellet wood burners.

 The production and processing of wood uses much less energy than most other building materials, giving homes built from solid wood a significantly lower carbon footprint.
 As a rule of thumb, if you substitute one cubic metre of timber for a cubic metre of concrete, you will eliminate approximately one metric tonne (1,000kg) of carbon dioxide from being emitted into the atmosphere.
 Construction of a ReadyBuilt home, rather than a conventionally-built home, can save 4 tonnes of carbon dioxide, equal to the emissions of driving 22,000km.

 Forestry employs many New Zealanders, and Lockwood supports the regional economy by sourcing all raw timber locally.
-A ReadyBuilt home has 5.5 times the amount of timber than a conventionally framed home and it is all sustainably sourced from plantation forests around the Rotorua region.
+A ReadyBuilt home has 5.5 times the amount of timber than a conventionally framed home and it is all sustainably and locally sourced from plantation forests around the Rotorua region.
 Transport emissions are minimised by our proximity to the forestry industry, further reducing the impact on our environment.
 Homes built using local materials is good for us individually, and for our economy.